aholachek/redux-usage-report/README.md

 ![Redux usage monitor in action](./images/redux-usage.gif)

-If you want to know exactly when a certain value is being accessed, you can set a breakpoint to explore the call stack when the app touches that particular value.
+To find out exactly when a certain value is being accessed, you can [set a breakpoint](#set-a-breakpoint) to explore the call stack when the app touches that particular value.

+You can also use `redux-usage-report` as a performance tool to [find unnecessarily fetched data in your app.](#find-unused-data)

 ## Demo
 [Try it out on the TodoMVC app here.](https://elite-orange.surge.sh/?debug_session=test)

 ## 1. Install the required libs